Yelp/paasta/docs/source/style_guide.rst

 Debug Level General Guidelines:

-* Viewing Debug level logs SHOULD NOT be necessary under normal paasta operation.
+* Viewing Debug level logs SHOULD NOT be necessary under normal PaaSTA operation.
 * Debug logs are for providing additional context when things go wrong.
 * Debug logs should still use active verbs and not repeat redundant information if possible.
 * All debug-level logs should also go to stderr.